zhangxiann/TPAMI_Gait_Identification/README.md

 This is the code for the paper **Event-Stream Representation for Human Gaits Identification Using Deep Neural Networks** by Yanxiang Wang, [Xian Zhang](https://blog.zhangxiann.com/), [Yiran Shen*](http://yiranshen.academic.site/), [Bowen Du](https://scholar.google.com/citations?user=AqK633EAAAAJ), Guangrong Zhao, Lizhen Cui, Hongkai Wen.

+> note: torch version==1.8.0, if you use other versions, some incompatible errors may occur!

 The paper can be found [here](https://ieeexplore.ieee.org/abstract/document/9337225).